harness/developer-hub/docs/platform/monitored-service.md

     - **Type**: Select the type of service that you want to monitor.
 You can choose either Application or Environment.

     - **Create or select a Service**: You can either select an available service from the drop-down list or create a new one.
-To create a new service, select + Add New, enter a name for the service, an optional description, and a tag, and then select **Save**.
+To create a new service, select **+ Add New**, enter a name for the service, an optional description, and a tag, and then select **Save**.

     - **Create or select an Environment**: You can either select an available environment from the drop-down list or create a new one.
 To create a new environment: